Horurasu/Sansar_Scripting/README.md

 ### EDITOR PROPERTIES

-> For the variables we have some properties that we can use to show in the editor, this properties work with the public variable mostly because we change the publics in the editor:
+> For the variables we have some `parameters` that we can use to show in the editor, this properties work with the public variable mostly because we change the publics in the editor:

 |Variable Properties||
 |-|-|